-Magnetic therapy ad high frequencyinstead, it works in a slightly different way, since it involves the emission of small "packets of radio waves" at a frequency that varies between 18MHz and 900MHz.
-The applications in this case prove to be effective for all those diseases affecting soft tissues such as tendons and cartilages.
+Magnetic therapy ad high frequency, on the other hand, it works in a slightly different way, since it is the emission of small “packets of radio waves” at a frequency that varies between 18MHz and 900MHz.
+The applications in this case are effective for all those pathologies that affect soft tissues such as tendons and cartilages.

-Therefore, if the magnetic therapy will be used to cure an important pathology and aimed at the bone tissue, the device must necessarily be a model Low frequency CEMP (CEMP is the acronym for Pulsed Electromagnetic Fields), but if the therapy is aimed at soft tissues such as tendons, or if it is necessary for the optimal maintenance of our state of health, it is possible to find a more economical device frequency.
+Therefore, if magnetotherapy will be used to cure an important pathology aimed at the bone tissue, the device must necessarily be a model Low frequency CEMP (CEMP is the acronym for Pulsed Electromagnetic Fields), but if the therapy is aimed at soft tissues such as tendons, or if we need it for the optimal maintenance of our state of health, it is possible to choose a cheaper device with high frequency.

-Most of the magnetic therapy devices that are currently on the market are equipped with both pre-set programs that show the name of the disease (fracture program, arthrosis program, anti-inflammatory program, etc.) and "free" programs where it is possible to manually set the frequency of work.
-Therefore, let us make sure that the device we are purchasing has the program of our interest, or that it can work at the frequency recommended by our specialist.
+Most of the magnetic therapy devices currently on the market are equipped with both preset programs that show the name of the pathology (fracture program, arthrosis program, anti-inflammatory program, etc.), and with "free" programs where it is possible to set the working frequency.
+So let's make sure that the appliance we are buying is equipped with the program of our interest, or that it can work at the frequency recommended by its specialist.

-Another important feature is the power output from the machine, measured in Gauss.
-You will indeed in fact be asked: How much power do you need to perform the therapy?
-Is power a figure that really denotes the quality and efficiency of a car?
-There is no answer that can agree with everyone, because it depends on both the part of the body that is going to be treated, and the pathology that we have to treat.
+Another important feature is the power emitted by the machine, measured in Gauss.
+You will surely have asked yourself: How much power do you need to perform the therapy?
+Is power a fact that really denotes the quality and efficiency of a machine?
+There is no answer that everyone can agree on, because it depends both on the part of the body that is being treated, and on the pathology itself that we have to treat.

-A machine more powerful than another, will manage to treat diseases on areas of the body larger and deeper.
+A machine more powerful than another will be able to treat pathologies on larger areas of the body that are deeper.
 To perform therapies on bones or soft tissues that are sufficiently on the surface, such as the patella of the knee, the phalanges, the wrist, the malleolus, there is no need for high powers.

-I'll give you an example to make the idea better.
-A magnetotherapy machine for professional use is able to supply pulsed magnetic fields with powers that also reach 120-150 Gauss per channel.
-Postoperative therapy to hallux valgus, on a person of average build, can be treated to 20 Gauss and will have the same result on the same treatment on the same person, but 50 Gauss.
-Likewise, treating a fracture of a femur (hence larger bones and deeper sites) to be effective may also need 70-80 Gauss.
+To make the idea better, I'll give you an example.
+A magnetic therapy machine for professional use is able to deliver pulsed magnetic fields at powers that even reach 120-150 Gauss per channel.
+A post-operative therapy for hallux valgus, on a person of average build, can be treated at 20 Gauss and will have on average the same result as the same treatment carried out on the same person, but 50 Gauss.
+Similarly, the treatment of a fracture of a femur (therefore larger bones and deeper site) may also require 70-80 Gauss to be effective.